Sahil123445/SecureChat/README.md

 # SecureChat

+SecureChat is a local messsage application built for interaction between multiple users.
+It has end to end encryption and is secure from many attacks such as replay attack, man-in-the-middle attack because it uses digital certificates for verification as well as HMAC, SHA256 for encyrption.

+Usage

 Pre requisites
 * First make sure to download Python3.
 * Have a virtual enviorment like Kali linux to run the code.